-Students must wear items of a professional look and that are ALL BLACK: dress pants, dresses, skirts, dress shirts or blouses, and black dress socks and shoes.
+Students must wear items of a professional look and that are ALL BLACK: dress pants, dresses, sweaters, skirts, shirts or blouses, and black dress socks and shoes.

-Not permitted: jeans, sweatpants, leggings, or sneakers, tops which show shoulders or have plunging necklines, bottoms (pants, skirts, or dresses) that are above the knee, as well any items that are ripped, tight-fitting, or otherwise deemed inappropriate by the music staff.
+Not permitted: jeans, sweatpants, leggings, or sneakers, tops which show shoulders or have plunging necklines, bottoms (pants, skirts, or dresses) that are above the knee, as well any items that are ripped, tight-fitting, or otherwise deemed inappropriate for a professional performance by the music staff.